colepeters/dotfiles/README.md

 Please be aware that _these configurations are designed for my own personal use_.
 You are of course welcome to make use of whatever you find here, but do understand that I take no responsibility for anything that backfires on your machine.
 (There’s really nothing scary in here.
 Just a word of caution.)

 ## Overview
 The concept behind these dotfiles is to provide a solid, lightweight setup for the tools I use most in my development work: [Neovim](https://neovim.io/), [Zsh](http://www.zsh.org/), [Git](https://git-scm.com/), and, occassionally, [Atom](https://atom.io/).
+I have also begun working with [Spacemacs](https://spacemacs.org), so my `.spacemacs` file is also now tracked here.

 External dependencies and plugins are kept to a minimum, while providing a pleasing aesthetic and uncomplicated implementation.
 Having said that, these dotfiles are inherently opinionated.
 This is not meant to be a “one size fits all” dotfiles repo — if you like what you see, please feel free to use it, fork it or [open an issue](https://github.com/colepeters/dotfiles/issues/new) if you have any questions or comments.

 ### Credits
 The dotfiles are managed with [rcm by Thoughtbot](https://github.com/thoughtbot/rcm), which is an awesome, lightweight tool for keeping dotfiles synced and organised.